koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 It uses components based on DOM Components.

 This makes it possible to hide many details like styles, markups and so on.
-Of course you have to create these primitive components, but developers who creates an application don't care about it.
+Of course you have to create these primitive components, but developers who create an application don't care about it.
-Just use them.
+They just use them.

 Designing primitive components is very hard.
-Which props should be expose or not...
+Which props should be exposed or not...

-If primitive components are too high-level abstraction, they wouldn't be used...
+If primitive components are too high-level abstractions, they wouldn't be used...
 If primitive components are leaking details unnecessarily, the application would lose consistency...

 So thinking about your domain primitives is your job,